 Follow these 6 quick steps to create your very own blog graphic in under 20 minutes (and once you get the hang of it, which won't take long, you'll be whipping out each graphic in just a few minutes).

-Before beginning, download The Graphics Creator design software for FREE.
+Before beginning, have you downloaded The FREE Graphics Creator design software yet?

 Then, be sure to also install the free templates (this will remove the trial watermarks... those pesky squiggly lines).

 Now, let’s design your first blog graphic!

 Select the free template set from the pull-down menu on top.
 Then click on a template you want to use.

 [caption id="attachment_126417" align="aligncenter" width="716"] A few of the "drag & drop" templates you get with The Graphics Creator Free software[/caption]